NigelGunawardene/CleanArchitecture-AmichaiMantinband/README.md

 # To debug in VS Code, go to run and debug and create json thingy. (missing assets popup when you open for the first time).
 Then click attach and select BuberDinner.Api process

+# Error handling

+1. Middleware
+Set up middleware but disabled in program.cs. add to program.cs to use Code is in Middleware/ErrorHandlingMiddlware app.UseMiddleware<ErrorHandlingMiddleware>();

+2. Filters
+Set up filter and add attribute to controller to use - [ErrorHandlingFilter] OR in program.cs Code is in Filters/ErrorHandlingFilterAttribute builder.Services.AddControllers(options => options.Filters.Add<ErrorHandlingFilterAttribute>());

+3. endpoint approach. added to program.cs
+Code is in Controller/ErrorsController app.UseExceptionHandler("/error");

+4. Error Factory
+This is used in conjunction with the endpoint approach. replaced the default factory

+Code is in Errors/BuberDinnerProblemDetailsFactory builder.Services.AddSingleton<ProblemDetailsFactory, BuberDinnerProblemDetailsFactory>();